 After adding “Hibernate” User library to “Hibernate4HelloWorld” project, it will look like this:

 In our next article we will learn about Simple Hibernate Application Requirements using Annotation as well as XML Mapping

 About Mohaideen Jamil

-I can help you with teaching Core java and Struts 2.
+I'm a Full stack developer of IT exp in J2EE, AngularJs, MicroServices, Docker, Spring (Boot, MVC, Cloud), Bluemix, DevOps.
 Follow me on Facebook or Google Plus.
 If you like my tutorials, consider making a donation to this charity, thanks.